avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 gravity force and the curvature acceleration term as shown in :eq:`sigmab`.
 It is possible to deactivate the curvature acceleration component of the shear stress by setting the ``curvAcceleration`` coefficient to 0 in the configuration file.

 Added resistance force
-"""""""""""""""""""""""
-An additional friction force called resistance can be added.
-This force aims to model the added resistance due to the specificity of the terrain on which the avalanche evolves, for example due to forests.
-To add a resistance force, one must provide a resistance shape file in the ``Inputs`` folder and switch the ``simType`` to ``res``, ``entres`` or ``available`` to take this resistance area into account.
-Then, during the simulation, all particles flowing through this resistance area will undergo an extra resistance force.
-More details about how this force is computed and the different parameters chosen are found in :ref:`Resistance <theoryCom1DFA:Resistance:>`.

-Go back to :ref:`com1DFAAlgorithm:Algorithm graph`

-Added resistance force